uk-gov-mirror/hmcts.et-ccd-client-ruby/README.md

 # EtCcdClient

-The ET CCD Client is a ruby interface to the CCD API specifically for employment tribunals.
+The ET CCD Client is a ruby interface to the CCD API and the CCD UI API specifically for employment tribunals.

-Note that this is general purpose CCD stuff, but this gem cannot claim to be a full CCD client as it only has methods specific to employment tribunal
+Note that this is general purpose CCD stuff, but this gem cannot claim to be a full CCD client as it only has methods specific to employment tribunal.

+In general, the EtApiClient::Client is used for the main CCD API where the secret is known and the EtApiClient::UiClient is used to access the UI (front end) API where a username and password is known (generally in a test environment)

 ## Installation